-This software has emerged to address the changing roles of the CFO and finance team so they can access a full data set quickly and to fulfil the new demands for financial information from other parts of the company.
+Modern financial software solutions are emerging to address the changing roles of the CFO and finance team so they can access a full data set quickly and fulfil the new demands for financial information from other parts of the company.
 When preparing reports more regularly and from multiple locations, it’s proving essential for a company to have a single source of truth so all stakeholders interact with the same database and everyone is making consistent and accurate decisions.

 Data analytics for Financial Statements

 Data analytics involves evaluating a company’s historical data to better understand the current and future financial health of a company.
 By tracking your financial performance alongside sales and purchasing data, you have access to your complete financial truth.
 For many companies, having data stored in disparate sources poses a challenge.

 “Almost three-quarters of financial professionals say they struggle to collect data from multiple sources and perform the analysis required to answer questions about financial performance.”

 A data analytics solution such as Phocas overcomes this problem by combining the data from your existing ERP plus other business systems into one single source for analysis.
 Your data is then quickly and accurately presented for further interrogation.

 An important feature of data analytics is that it enables companies to determine how well they are likely to perform over time.
 Evaluating historical data alongside forward-looking financial statements can assemble a forecast that considers potential variations over time.
 Additionally, unlike the static reports used for accounting, data analytics offers dynamic analysis.
 This means a user can follow their train of thought and query the data for answers.
 A customized dashboard presents high-level summary information that the user can click on to drill down all the way to the underlying transactions for answers they seek.

 Data analytics works with ERP data and the information forms income statements, balance sheets, cash flow statements and budgets.